openstack-archive/fuel-plugin-neutron-fwaas/README.md

 FWaaS (Firewall-as-a-Service) is a Neutron extension that introduces Firewall feature set.

 This repo contains all necessary files to build FWaaS Fuel plugin.
-Supported Fuel version is 7.0.
+Supported Fuel version is 7.0 and 8.0.

 Building the plugin
 -------------------

-1. Clone the FWaaS plugin repo from `https://github.com/stackforge/fuel-plugin-neutron-fwaas`.
+1. Clone the FWaaS plugin repo from `https://github.com/openstack/fuel-plugin-neutron-fwaas`.
 2. Install Fuel Plugin Builder:

     ``pip install fuel-plugin-builder``